Updated on February 24, 2019

-I just returned from hosting Dr. Dario Nardi’s 3-day workshop, Neuroscience of Personality.
-Dr. Nardi is a brain researcher, thought leader, and author or co-author of 10 books in the field of psychological type.
+Just four years ago almost to this date, I hosted Dr. Dario Nardi’s 3-day workshop, Neuroscience of Personality.
+Dr. Nardi is a brain researcher, thought leader, and author or co-author of 9 books in the field of psychological type.
 His most recent book, Neuroscience of Personality, served as a foundation for this 3-day course which only began to touch the surface of what might be going on in the circuitry of the brain.

 Nardi researches activity in the brain’s neocortex; the outer layer of the brain that houses our consciousness and the complex activity related to our thought process.
 The neocortex is where the “Executive Functions” (Fp1 and Fp2) or the two “CEOs” of the brain are located.
 These areas of the brain help moderate and regulate tasks performed by small modules or neural circuits that manage a range of brain activity from concrete tasks, such as reading faces and hearing voice tone, to abstract tasks, such as inferring meaning and seeing themes in images.
-Dr. Nardi has looked at 22 of these brain modules with over 130 individuals representing most of the 16 types over a 7-year period.
-EEG technology has allowed Nardi to view and interpret brain activity in real time.
+EEG technology has allowed Nardi to view and interpret brain activity in real time, and he has looked at 23 of these brain modules.

-Here are my top 5 take-aways from his course as they relate to Jungian type:
+Here are my top 5 take-aways from his course as they relate to Jungian Psychological Type:

 1. Brain research confirms Myers’ and Jung’s hypotheses about typology and the influence of the environment.